thebrumby/HotWalletClaimer/README.md

 <a name="pm2"></a>
 ## Use of PM2

-Install PM2 manually, or use the install script packaged in the HotWalletBot directory:
+Install PM2 manually, or use the install script packaged in the HotWalletBot directory.
+You will need to ```cd HotWalletBot``` if you are not already in the HotWalletBot directory:

    ```bash
    sudo chmod +x install_pm2.sh && sudo ./install_pm2.sh
    ```

-Before using PM2 to manage your wallet sessions, you should open the script with ```python3 claim.py``` and set up each wallet.
+**Before** using PM2 to manage your wallet sessions, you should open the script with ```python3 claim.py``` and set up each wallet.
 After following the process to sign into Telegram and enter your seed phrase, you will be prompted if you want to exit before being handed over to the claim function.
 You can select 'n' to exit the script and resume the session with PM2 as outlined below.

-- First, initialize PM2 with systemd to ensure your applications start on boot:
+- If you are on a linux/ubuntu machine, initialize PM2 with systemd to ensure your applications start on boot:
    - ```pm2 startup systemd``` (follow the on-screen prompt to enable resume on reboot if you are not superuser)
 - Use the following command to add your Python script as a PM2 session.
 This example adds a session named firstWallet:
    - ```pm2 start claim.py --name firstWallet -- 1``` (if you named your session folder something else during setup, replace 1 with your session name)